ChicagoPark/MRI-Reconstruction/README.md

 [Things to do]
-1. Check the format of the dataset
-2. Define the role of Fourier transform
+1. Define Loss function
+2. Construct overall model architecture (including normalization)
-3. Check how to
+3. Study how to implement ResNet from scratch
+4. Plot grid

 ### Encountered Error - 1